hibernate/hibernate-reactive/README.md

 | SQL Server | `./gradlew test -Pdb=mssql`  |
 | Oracle     | `./gradlew test -Pdb=oracle` |

-It's even possible to run all tests or certain selected tests on all available databases:
+It's even possible to run all tests on all available databases:

+    ./gradlew testAll

+To run specific tests on all databases, use the standard Gradle `--tests` flag:

-    ./gradlew testAll -PincludeTests=DefaultPortTest
+    ./gradlew testAll --tests="*SessionTest*"

-The property `includeTests` specifies the name of the test to run and may contain the wildcard `*`.
-This property is optional, but very useful, since running all tests on all databases might take a lot of time.
+The `--tests` flag works with all test tasks:

+    ./gradlew test --tests="*SessionTest*"
+    ./gradlew testDbMySQL --tests="DefaultPortTest"
+    ./gradlew testDbPostgreSQL testDbMySQL --tests="*SessionTest*"

 To enable logging of the standard output streams, add the property `-PshowStandardOutput`.